LMMS/lmms/README.md

-This repository is a fork of the LMMS DAW with a work in progress frequency-domain **Transfer Function** plugin.
+This repository is a fork of the LMMS DAW with a work in progress frequency domain **transfer function** plugin.

 So far, the STFT engine and user interface are implemented, and I am currently working on the transfer function parser.